RIAPS/interface.canbus.libs/README.md

 [{ "name", "value", "units" }, ...]
 ```

-For and example of each interface refer back to the above example.
+For an example of each interface refer back to the above example.
 * To send asynchronous query messages (see the `Example` component) to the canbus use the `canbusqryans` port.
 * To publish command messages (see the `Example` component) to the canbus use the`command_can_pub` port.